libxsmm/libxsmm/README.md

 make
 ```

-The interface is produced inside of the *include* directory and the library archives are produced inside of the *lib* directory.
-The *mic* subdirectory stores the native library whereas the *intel64* folder contains the hybrid archive containing host and MIC code.
+The interface is produced inside of the *include* directory.
+The library archives are produced inside of the *lib* directory with the *mic* subdirectory containing the native library and the *intel64* folder storing the hybrid archive containing host and MIC code.

 To remove intermediate files use: